kamicane/elements/doc/elements.md

 	div#myElement.otherClass.testClass

+### Returns

+- (*string*) A CSS selector string representation of the element.

 ## tag

-Get the tag name of an element as a lower case string.
+Gets the tag name of an element as a lower case string.

 ### Example